Admiralty Islands campaign: Hauwei

 Operations on Los Negros had now reached the mopping-up stage, but an estimated 2,700 Japanese troops remained on Manus.
 General Swift decided to land Brigadier General Verne D. Mudge's 2nd Brigade at Lugos Mission, west of Lorengau.
 Lorengau, known to be heavily fortified, was an important objective.
 It had an airfield, and four roads converged there.
 As a preliminary, the 302nd Cavalry Reconnaissance Troop was ordered to locate sites from which the artillery could cover landings on Manus.
 Three patrols were sent out by LCVP on 11 March.
 The first found Bear Point on Manus free of Japanese but lacking sites for artillery emplacements.
 The second scouted the Butjo Luo Islands.
 They found the islands apparently unoccupied, with good sites on the northern island.
 The third patrol, 25 officers and men of the 302nd Cavalry Reconnaissance Troop, two officers from the 99th Field Artillery Battalion, with WO2 A. L. Robinson of ANGAU and Kaihu, a native of Mokerang, as guides, set out for Hauwei in an LCVP, escorted by PT 329, one of the PT boats now operating from the tender USS Oyster Bay in Seeadler Harbour.

 As the patrol moved ashore, Major Carter S. Vaden spotted a well camouflaged bunker and threw two hand grenades into it.
 When they exploded, concealed Japanese mortars and machine guns commenced firing on the patrol and the craft offshore.
 The PT was hit, her commander wounded, and she withdrew.
-The LCVP headed toward the shore where it picked up five men, including Robinson and Kaihu.
+The LCVP headed toward the shore where she picked up five men, including Robinson and Kaihu.
 The LCVP retracted and headed out to sea but then sighted another group on the beach.
 She headed back in to pick them up, despite her commander being wounded, and succeeded.
 As she backed off the beach again, she was holed by a mortar round and began taking on water.

 Meanwhile, the damaged PT had reported what had happened and a bomber was sent to investigate.
 Flying low, it spotted the men in the water, and another PT boat was sent to the rescue, covered by the destroyer HMAS Arunta.
 After three hours in the water, the LCVP's survivors were picked up by the PT boat.
-Eight Americans, including Major Vaden, had been killed and fifteen wounded, including the entire LCVP crew.
+Eight Americans, including Vaden, had been killed and fifteen wounded, including the entire LCVP crew.
 Kaihu was missing and Robinson was contemplating how he would break the news to his family when Kaihu walked in, having swum back to Los Negros.